ic-labs/django-icekit/docs/contributing/testing.md

 ### To speed up test running

+    QUICK=1 runtests.sh ...

+This reuses the test databases, and skips collectstatic and compress steps.

-Use a data dump called `test_initial_data.sql` with migrations applied.
+To achieve permanent speedip, create a data dump called `test_initial_data.sql` with migrations applied.
 It will be restored to the test database in `runtests.sh`, bypassing all migrations.